PerfectlyNormal/tinymce-rails-imageupload/README.markdown

 To add your own language, create the files `<code>.js` and `<code>_dlg.js` in `vendor/assets/javascripts/tinymce/plugins/uploadimage/langs` in your application, or fork the gem and add your own translations there.

+To get your custom language precompiled, you have to add it to the list of files manually.
+Something like this in `config/application.rb`:

+    config.assets.precompile += %w(tinymce/plugins/uploadimage/langs/fr.js tinymce/plugins/uploadimage/langs/fr_dlg.js)

 The available strings are listed below:

 ### en.js